 |X99||Henry Hulley and Sons: Sheffield – Scarborough|

 Generally community transport demand responsive services operated under Section 19 permit are not eligible services and concessionary pass holders are not entitled to free travel.
 A discounted fare will often be offered.

-- Bus passes remain the property of our council and are not transferable.
-They may only be used by the person whose name and photograph appear on them.
-Any attempt to use a bus pass fraudulently will result in the pass being withdrawn.
+- bus passes remain the property of our council and are not transferable and hey may only be used by the person whose name and photograph appear on them (any attempt to use a bus pass fraudulently will result in the pass being withdrawn)

 Pass holders must comply with our policies for bus pass usage.
 Further details regarding these can be found on our website under the relevant sections

 For information on what we do with your data, please see our privacy notice.

 Lost, stolen, damaged or hotlisted passes

 You are obliged to notify us if your pass is lost or stolen to enable us to prevent the pass being used fraudulently.
 Your old pass will be hotlisted during this process meaning it will no longer be accepted on services, if this happens the operator is in their right to confiscate your bus pass.
 This is to reduce the number of cancelled cards in circulation as it reduces the chances of passes being used fraudulently.

 If you have lost or damaged your bus pass, there will be a charge of £10 for a replacement.

 If your pass has been stolen, and you have an incident number from the police, we can issue your replacement pass free of charge.